allegro/hermes/docs/docs/user/hermes-mock.md

 ## Creating

-To start using Hermes mock, add it as an dependency:
+To start using Hermes mock, add it as a dependency:

 ```groovy
 compile group: 'pl.allegro.tech.hermes', name: 'hermes-mock', version: versions.hermes